automenta/senars2b/USER_GUIDE.md

 # Get server status
 curl http://localhost:3000/api/status

-# Process input
+# Process input with uncertainty consideration
 curl -X POST http://localhost:3000/api/process \
   -H "Content-Type: application/json" \
   -d '{"input": "My cat seems sick after eating chocolate.
-What should I do?"}'
+What should I do considering uncertainty?"}'
 ```

-## Input Types and Best Practices
+## Input Types and Best Practices for Non-Axiomatic Logic

 ### Input Types

-The system can process different types of input:
+The system can process different types of input through its non-axiomatic logic framework:

-1. **Statements** - Factual information like "Chocolate is toxic to dogs"
+1. **Uncertain Statements** - Information with implicit uncertainty like "Chocolate is likely toxic to dogs"
-2. **Questions** - Queries that require answers like "What should I do if my cat ate chocolate?"
+2. **Probabilistic Questions** - Queries that require uncertainty-aware answers like "What is the probability my cat is sick after eating chocolate?"
-3. **Commands** - Action requests like "Search for information about pet nutrition"
+3. **Conditional Commands** - Action requests with uncertainty considerations like "If my plant is wilting due to overwatering, reduce watering frequency"
-4. **Goals** - Complex objectives like "Diagnose why my plant is wilting"
+4. **Exploratory Goals** - Complex objectives with uncertainty evaluation like "Diagnose why my plant is wilting considering multiple possible causes"
-5. **Complex Requests** - Multi-part requests like "Create a comprehensive health plan for my pet"
+5. **Adaptive Requests** - Multi-part requests that adapt based on uncertainty like "Create a health plan for my pet that adjusts based on ongoing symptoms"

 ### Input Validation